A registered dietitian nutritionist is a food and nutrition expert who has met academic and professional requirements including:

 If you’re concerned or have questions about your intestinal health, please bring them up with your doctor.

 Everyone’s gluten-free meal-pattern will look different.
-Everyone has different standards that they are comfortable with and that impact their quality of life differently.
+Everyone has different standards that they are comfortable with and that impacts their quality of life differently.
 That being said, in general, you do not have to ONLY buy certified gluten-free products.
 If you’re unsure about if your standards are celiac-safe, 1:1 support from a dietitian can be a great resource to make sure you’re staying on the right track!

 The most important and helpful thing you can do to heal your gut after a celiac diagnosis is to eat gluten-free.
 Research shows that complying with a strict gluten-free diet has the most impact on repairing your small intestine.

 (Janatuinen et al, 1995; Kemppainen et al, 1998; Kaukinen et al, 1999; Selby et al, 1999; Lohiniemi et al, 2000; Janatuinen et al, 2000; Ciacci et al, 2002; Janatuinen et al, 2002; Peraaho et al, 2003; Hogberg et al, 2004; Peraaho et al, 2004; Baudon et al, 2005; Ciacci et al, 2005) – Eat Right Pro Evidenced Based Library

 That being said, that doesn’t mean there aren’t other things you can do to help support your gut health.
 In fact, there are tons of fairly easy habits you can build to improve your gut health beyond eating gluten-free.
 These things just aren’t as important as staying gluten-free.

 I provide all clients with recipe ideas and meal-planning tools to meet their needs.